-Give Personal Capital a shot and see how you like the look and feel.
+Give Empower Personal Dashboard a shot and see how you like the look and feel.
 I love the interface so far, and it will save me hours each month managing my personal finances and investments.

-Let me know your experiences with Personal Capital if you try it out!
+Let me know your experiences with Empower Personal Dashboard if you try it out!
 Anything I’m missing?

 - Personal Capital* - It's the best FREE way to track your spending, income, and entire investment portfolio all in one place.
 Did I mention it's FREE?